jbloomlab/phydms/docs/installation.rst

     * `scipy`_ is used for optimization and some statistical / mathematical operations.
 You need at least version 0.16.

+    * `matplotlib`_ is used for plotting.
+You need at least version 1.3.

 What about ``Bio++``?
 ------------------------
 Most of the actual calculations performed by `phydms`_ use the `Bio++`_ libraries, which are themselves written in ``c++``.
 Manual installation of `Bio++`_ and subsequent linking to the installation of `phydms`_ is somewhat complicated, so the relevant portions of the `Bio++`_ source code are simply included in the `phydms source code`_ (in ``phydms/phydmslib/Bpp/`` you will find ``bpp-core``, ``bpp-seq``, and ``bpp-phyl``).
 When you install `phydms`_ using `pip`_ (or using ``python setup.py install``), `cython`_ compiles this `Bio++`_ source code in a form that is usable by `phydms`_.
 The requirement for compiling `Bio++`_ is why it takes a little while to install `phydms`_.